 Institute of Public Administration of Canada (IPAC)

 - IPAC and FNPSS have developed a joint work plan identifying the activities determined to be of priority to First Nations and IPAC members.
-Partnership activities include: the Volunteer Indigenous Policy (VIP) project (an initiative that aims to match experienced policy expert volunteers from IPAC with First Nations with policy project needs); webinars; case studies; providing expert facilitators for training and conferences, and support for one-another’s events and outreach initiatives.
+Partnership activities include: the Volunteer Indigenous Policy (VIP) Project (an initiative that aims to match experienced policy expert volunteers from IPAC with First Nations with policy project needs); webinars and conference panels; case studies; providing expert facilitators and speakers for training and conferences; and support for one-another’s events and outreach initiatives.
 Read the Joint Work Plan News Release.

 Local Government Management Association of BC (LGMA)

-The LGMA of BC is a non-profit association dedicated to providing professional development products and services to senior local government staff across BC.
+The Local Government Management Association of BC (LGMA) is a non-profit association dedicated to providing professional development products and services to senior local government staff across BC.

 The LGMA and the FNPSS have had a longstanding partnership to collaborate on training and professional development to strengthen and enhance the professional capacity of their respective members so that they may better serve their communities.